darvil82/lanat-docs/Lanat/topics/Commands.md

 arguments, which belong to a command that is represented by the class itself.
 The other method is more imperative and defines the commands and arguments in a more traditional way.

-Both methods have their advantages and disadvantages, and you should choose the one that fits you best.
+Both methods have their advantages and disadvantages, which we will see in the following sections.

 > Use the **switch option** at the top of the page to switch between the two methods and see the differences.
 {style="note"}